agile metrics

 • Lead Time: Measures the time it takes for a work item to move from initial request to completion, which can help understand bottlenecks and improve processes.

-• Cycle Time: Tracks the time it takes for a work item to move from the start of development to completion, enabling teams to identify inefficiencies and optimise their workflows.
+• Cycle Time: This tracker tracks the time it takes for a work item to move from the start of development to completion, enabling teams to identify inefficiencies and optimise their workflows.

 Make Metrics Visible

 To effectively leverage metrics in agile development, ensure they are visible to the entire team.
-Use dashboards, information radiators, or project management tools to display the key ones so everyone can monitor progress and make informed decisions.
+Display the key ones on dashboards, information radiators, or project management tools so everyone can monitor progress and make informed decisions.

 Keep Metrics Up-to-Date